 Known for producing quality content focused on driving purchase intent and thinking outside the box to reach new readership, its consumer publications span the topics of cars and bikes, craft, health and wellness, home and outdoor, lifestyle, and pets.

 Publisher Janice Williams has been with the company for over 20 years and has a keen understanding of how to communicate in high-value niche markets.
-NPN Editor Lyndsie Clark caught up with Williams to chat about the challenges and opportunities that the impact of COVID-19 has had on Umco’s B2C titles, readership and clients.
+TMSN Editor Lyndsie Clark caught up with Williams to chat about the challenges and opportunities that the impact of COVID-19 has had on Umco’s B2C titles, readership and clients.

 Lyndsie Clark: How are you making sure your content is relevant right now?